MatthewBayfield/unigrade/TESTING.md

 the raised APIError exception 'resource exhausted', that the google sheets API has a request rate limit of 60 requests per minute per user.
 Consequently the various gspread methods acting on the unigrade sheet would raise exceptions if this rate was exceeded.
-In order to handle these exceptions and still be able to complete the desired requests, I created a gspread method decorator, that handles the exception by continously retrying the request until it is successful, whilst displaying to the user a timer indicating the max time left for loading.
+In order to handle these exceptions and still be able to complete the desired requests, I created a gspread method decorator, that handles the exception by continuously retrying the request until it is successful, whilst displaying to the user a timer indicating the max time left for loading.
 The decorator was applied to all gspread methods used.